editor-js/checklist/README.md

 ## Usage

-Add a new Tool to the `tools` property of the CodeX Editor initial config.
+Add a new Tool to the `tools` property of the Editor.js initial config.

 ```javascript
 var editor = EditorJS({